jdanekrh/amqv7-workshop/README.md

-# JBoss A-MQ 7 Workshop
+# JBoss AMQ 7 Workshop

 This workshop introduces participants to JBoss AMQ 7 through a presentation and hands-on lab format.
 The workshop is intended to be delivered in person, but will provide enough guidance for self-paced consumption.